Sinjebos/CI-CD-Inlamningar/CI-CD inlamning1/README.md

  - checks that 2+2 = 4 which is false ;)

 5. [x] Whats missing for reaching CD
  - The missing could be auto merging the branches from DEV to Master if the tests are accepted and code is working fine.
+ - Or it could be the part of when pushed to github that jenkins picks it up with a webhook and runs the code